giannisvtls/big_data_msc/README.md

 #### Overview

 This program simulates an ICU management system within a hospital environment using concurrent threads.
 Two types of threads handle ICU admissions and patient recoveries: **Disease** threads, which simulate the influx of new ICU cases, and **Hospital** threads, which manage patient recovery and free up ICU beds.
-These threads work with shared resources, ensuring data consistency through locks.
+These threads work with shared resources.

 #### Functionality

 - **Disease Thread**: Generates new ICU cases at random intervals, constrained by the maximum allowed (`MAX_NEW_CASES`).
-If ICU capacity (`MAX_ICU_CAPACITY`) is exceeded, additional cases are logged as rejected due to overflow.
+If ICU capacity (`MAX_ICU_CAPACITY`) is exceeded, additional cases are logged as rejected.
 - **Hospital Threads**: Multiple threads handle patient recovery independently, freeing up ICU beds at random intervals as specified by the `MAX_RECOVERIES` limit.
 - **CasesHandler**: Manages shared resources, tracks ICU bed usage, and reports the total number of cases recovered and rejected once the simulation completes.